alwaleed793/Smart_Campus_API/README.md

 ---

+## Report Answers

+### Part 1

+**Resource Lifecycle (Expanded):**
+JAX-RS manages resources using a per-request lifecycle, meaning a new instance is created for each HTTP request.
+This design ensures thread safety because instances are not shared across threads.
+However, it also means instance variables cannot be used for persistent or shared data.
+Instead, shared data must be stored externally (e.g., in a DataStore using ConcurrentHashMap) to maintain consistency across requests.

+**HATEOAS (Expanded):**
+HATEOAS (Hypermedia as the Engine of Application State) allows APIs to include navigational links in responses.
+This enables clients to dynamically discover available actions without relying on external documentation.
+It improves usability, flexibility, and reduces tight coupling between client and server.

+---

+### Part 2

+**IDs vs Full Objects (Expanded):**
+Returning IDs results in smaller payloads and better performance but requires additional API calls to retrieve related data.
+Returning full objects increases payload size but provides complete information in a single response, improving usability.
+This API prioritizes usability by returning full objects.

+**DELETE Idempotency (Expanded):**
+DELETE operations are idempotent because performing the same request multiple times results in the same system state.
+The first request deletes the resource, while subsequent requests do not change anything further, even if they return a different response (e.g., 404).

+---

+### Part 3

+**@Consumes(JSON) Behaviour:**
+When @Consumes(MediaType.APPLICATION_JSON) is used, the API only accepts JSON input.
+If a client sends data in another format (e.g., text/plain or application/xml), JAX-RS automatically throws a NotSupportedException and returns a 415 Unsupported Media Type response.

+**QueryParam vs PathParam (Expanded):**
+Query parameters are better suited for filtering because they are optional and flexible, allowing multiple filtering conditions.
+Path parameters are used for identifying specific resources and are not suitable for dynamic filtering scenarios.

+---

+### Part 4
+**Sub-Resource Locator Benefits (Expanded):**
+The sub-resource locator pattern improves modularity by delegating nested resource handling to separate classes.
+This avoids large monolithic controllers, improves readability, and enhances scalability and maintainability in large APIs.

+---

+### Part 5

+**HTTP 422 Justification (Expanded):**
+HTTP 422 (Unprocessable Entity) is more appropriate when a request is syntactically valid but semantically incorrect, such as referencing a non-existent entity within a valid JSON payload.

+**Security Risks of Stack Traces (Expanded):**
+Exposing stack traces can reveal sensitive internal details such as class names, package structures, file paths, and framework information.
+Attackers can use this information to identify vulnerabilities and exploit the system.
+To prevent this, the API uses a global ExceptionMapper to return generic error messages and avoid leaking internal implementation details.

+---

 ## Conclusion

 This project demonstrates the development of a RESTful API using JAX-RS to effectively manage rooms, sensors, and sensor readings within a smart campus environment.